twuilliam/nodes-info/das5.md

 Ideally you should submit a job instead of using an interactive session:

-`srun --gres:gpu:1  python myscript.py --myarguments=foo`
+`srun --gres:gpu:1  python myscript.py --myargument=foo`

 ## Monitor node usage